-Centers are required to renew their daycare children's enrollment every year in September through the "Enrollment Renewal Report" generated by ECCI.
-This report will include information of each child enrolled in your daycare and must be certified (signature, date of signature, and enrollment information update if needed) by each child's parent or guardian.
 All completed enrollment renewals will be activated as of October 1st of every year.
-If centers fail to submit the enrollment renewal form(s) by the due date, the child(ren) will not be eligible for meal reimbursement until the completed enrollment renewal form(s) is submitted to ECCI.
+If centers fail to submit the enrollment renewal form(s) by the due date, those child(ren) will not be eligible for meal reimbursement until the completed enrollment renewal form(s) is submitted to ECCI.